sugarcoat/sugarcoat/README.md

   - `section-default` Default rendering of a comment object.

-  - `section-variable` Renders when `type: 'variables'` is provided - A list of variables and its associated value.
+  - `section-variable` Renders when `type: 'variable'` is provided - A list of variables and its associated value.

   - `section-color` Renders when `template: 'section-color'` is provided - A list of color swatches with the associated variable name and color.